furtrade/EZquip/README.md

 ## Known Issues
 - Some stat weights might be missing, while others might not be applicable to _retail.
+- Some types of weapons might not be getting scored correctly.
+This is likely due to an interaction between class and weapon profficiency.
+- Found an issue?
+Let me know plz. [here](https://github.com/furtrade/EZquip/issues)
+## In Progress
+- Add "contexts" to alter ezquip behavior based on situation.
+E.g. spec, battleground, raid, etc.
+- Add feature to save sets.
+- Add scoring for gem sockets.
+- Add support for price checks before equipping BoEs.
+- Add ilvl (+mainstat) mode.
+Attempt to ezquip based solely on ilvl and mainstat.

 <!-- ## Screenshots